utelle/apsw-sqlite3mc/README.rst

             except apsw.BusyError:
                 # database already in transaction from a different connection
+                # or process,
+                retries = retries - 1
+                if retries > 0:
-                # or process, so sleep a little and try again
+                    # sleep a little and try again
                     time.sleep(0.1)
                     continue
+                # give up - busy for too long
+                raise

             except apsw.NotADBError:
                 # The encryption key was wrong